TrellixVulnTeam/chromium-infra_OF7I/go/src/infra/appengine/sheriff-o-matic/README.md

 ```

 Tips: You can find the commit hash of a version by looking at the version name in appengine (Go to pantheon page for your app, and click at Versions section).
 For example, if your version name is 12345-20d8b52, then the commit hash is 20d8b52.

-Then:

-- Send the RELNOTES.md update CL for review by OWNERS.
-- Land CL.
-- run `make deploy_prod`
-- Double-check that the version is not named with a `-tainted` suffix, as deploying
-such a version will cause alerts to fire (plus, you shouldn't deploy uncommitted code :).
-- Go to the Versions section of the
-[App Engine Console](https://appengine.google.com/) and update the default
-version of the app services. **Important**: *Remember to update both the "default" and "analyzer"
-services* by clicking the "Migrate traffic" button.
-Having the default and analyzer services running different versions
-may cause errors and/or monitoring alerts to fire.
-- Wait for a while, making sure that the graphs looks fine and there is no abnormality in https://viceroy.corp.google.com/chrome_infra/Appengine/sheriff_o_matic_prod?duration=1h
-- Send a PSA email to cit-sheriffing@ about the new release.

 ### Deploying to staging